Elections

 • BC CareCard or BC Gold CareCard

-• Social Insurance Number card or letter from the Government of Canada
+• Social Insurance Number (SIN) card or confirmation of SIN letter from the Government of Canada

 • Real property tax notice